toolbear/soon/README.md

 ## Notifications

-Most of the time you're developing and not interacting with soon.
-This is how it should be.
+Most of the time you're not interacting with soon.
 When it's absolutely necessary to get your attention, soon will use a notification.

-For notifications to work soon either needs to be running or to be run automatically and frequently.
-You have a few choices listed below.

-Attached to a terminal `soon` will print a notification message along with a `<bell>` character.
-On OS X, it will also send the message through *Notification Center* (disable with `--no-notification-center`).
+Attached to a terminal, `soon` will print a notification message along with a `<bell>` character.
+On OS X, it will also use *Notification Center* unless  you specify `--no-notification-center`.

+For notifications to be effective soon must either be actively running or it must be run at least every couple of minutes.
+Some options:

 1. **Interactive Mode** — run `soon --interactive` in a new terminal.
-At a minimum this gets you terminal notifications.
-See [Interactive Mode](#interactive-mode) for the other interactive things you can do.

   ```console
   $ soon --interactive